joelturnbull/posts/posts/2013-06-07-why-pivotal-tractor.md

 that really means.

-First, I think Tracker was originally envisioned as a tool by consulting developers trying to get clients to understand agile.
+First, I think Tracker was originally envisioned as a tool by consulting developers trying to get clients to understand Agile.
 It makes a lot of assumptions about how to do that.
 Originally, I was attracted to the simplicity of ticket states and the obviousness of how to move through them.
 You brainstorm into the ice box.
 Prioritize